Month: June 2022

 • How to help clients better connect to their future self

-• The undicussed pitfalls of focusing too heavily on the future self
+• The undiscussed pitfalls of focusing too heavily on the future self

-• The quesiton to ask clients who don’t spend as much as they could
+• The question to ask clients who don’t spend as much as they could

-• The “Illusion of Wealth” and how it effects retirement and social security planning
+• The “Illusion of Wealth” and how it affects retirement and social security planning

 52: Developing Emotional Intelligence (EQ) To Transform Relationships With Clients And Prospects with Beverly Flaxington